iker-gonzalez/inception/README.md

 6. **Certificate Warning:**
    - You may encounter a self-signed certificate warning; please proceed by ignoring this warning.

-7. **Setup WordPress:**
-   - Follow the initial setup steps for WordPress, and you'll be up and running with your website.

  ## 🔗 Resources